booch/presentations/Laziness/README.md

 - Ask vs Tell
     - Asking is pure FP, with immutability
     - Ask for a transformation
-        - Think of how to determine the result, not the process
-    - When possible, ask
     - Boundaries
-        - Data objects
-        - Actors (Services)
 - Immutability
 - "Better" Styles
     - Readability